 The ideal person to help shepherd you through these many challenges is, of course, your dog’s breeder.
 However, if they live on the other side of the country or on another continent, a local mentor will be invaluable.
 To find one, join your local breed club or attend a dog show to meet the exhibitors.
 We were all novices once, and breeders are generally willing to lend a hand to new people who share their passion for the breed.

 Ask experienced breeders to evaluate your female against the standard, as well as suggest stud dogs whose structure and pedigree complement hers.
-(By that we mean not doubling up on flaws, so taking a slightly built female to a more substantial, bigger-boned male rather than an equally slight one.)
+(By that, we mean we don’t want to double up on flaws in offspring, so it might be a good idea to pair a slightly built female with a more substantial, bigger-boned male rather than an equally slight one.)
 These breeders may also have a few folks on their waiting list who might be the right fit for a puppy from your litter.

 Breeding a litter should never be a casual undertaking.
-However, the sport needs enthusiastic, passionate new breeder-exhibitors coming up through the ranks.
 Don’t be shy about asking for advice.
 Before you know it, you’ll be the one paying it forward.

 Registering Your Litter

-After becoming the owner of new puppies born in the U.S., it is important to register your dog.
+After whelping a new litter of new puppies born in the U.S., it is important to register this litter.
 Why?
 The AKC is the only purebred dog registry in the United States that maintains an investigation and inspection effort.
-The AKC conducts thousands of inspections each year to ensure the health, safety, and welfare of dogs and the environments in which they live.
-Plus, dogs will need to have a registration number regardless to compete in AKC-sanctioned sports.